 No families are stable, healthy and happy all the time.
 The stresses of modern life, the need for better work-life balance, a family crisis of one kind or another or mental health challenges for one or more family members can bring a family to its knees at any time.
 Many families have built-in resiliency to many of these problems.
 But even the best families can feel a need for help beyond the family's own resources.

-I am trained and experienced in observing the interactional patterns of the family and together we will examine the structure of the family to get a clear picture of how your family is organized.
+We will examine the structure of the family to get a clear picture of how your family is organized.
 This involves exploring the boundaries in your family, which are artificial lines that indicates limits in a family.
 Another important focus point is the communication patterns as well as stability and change.
 How stable is your family in terms of life cycle transitions?
 How do you handle change?

 We will identify the different roles of the family.
 Roles are functions performed by someone in a familiar situation.
 Roles are expressed through interaction with other family members.
 Similar to rules, roles can be healthy or unhealthy.
 They can facilitate family functioning or hinder it.